TrueLevelSA/core-cbc-casper/README.md

 ## Tests

-We use the crate `proptest` to generate properties tests.
-The library has a feature `integration_test` used by the proptest framework.
+We use the crate `proptest` to generate properties tests. `proptest` tests can be potentially expensive, so they're ignored by default.
 To run specifically the `proptest` tests use:

 ```
-cargo test --test generative_tests --features "integration_test"
+cargo test -- --ignored
 ```

 To run the other tests simply use `cargo test`.